arcanemachine/hetzner-dns-tools/README.md

 # hetzner-dns-tools

+### "A simple Hetzner DNS API client for Python and Bash."

 This library makes it easier to work with Hetzner's [DNS API](https://dns.hetzner.com/api-docs/), namely Zones and Records.

 #### **Project Status: All basic CRUD functionality is complete.
 Tests still need to be written.
 Bulk record CREATE options not (yet) supported.**